 See different varieties and picture will change.

-Or we can make into a Kokedama , this will be a medium size about 15cm across the moss ball.
+This will be a medium size about 15cm across the moss ball.